 Perhaps the most significant drawback to continuous delivery is that it is not easy to do.
 Implementing continuous delivery for your development team means creating an administering automated tests for your production environment, which is a high startup cost.
 A substantial learning curve will also require developers to adjust to a new way of thinking and perhaps training in new technologies and practices.

 Best Practices for Continuous Delivery

 Introducing continuous delivery into your organization requires careful thought and planning.
-The transition is rarely something that can be done overnight, and usually involves a number of intermediate and incremental steps in order to shift away from your current development methodology.
+The transition is rarely achieved overnight.
+Usually, it involves many intermediate and incremental steps to shift away from your current development methodology.